 When NAL unit type is 29, one NAL unit is carried over multiple RTP packets.
 In this case, the first two-byte of RTP payload is also named the payload header (denoted as NAL U header) and the following byte is the FU header as shown in Figure 6.12.3.2-y.
 In the FU header, the “S” bit and “E” bit separately represents the start and end of the NAL unit.
 Therefore, based on the NAL unit type (also known as FU indicator for fragmented unit) and the FU header, the start/end of the same NAL unit can be identified.

-NOTE 1: If payload encryption is used, e.g. SRTP protocol is used, this mechanism may not work as well.
+Editor’s note: how the UPF gets the information that H.266 payload format is used is FFS.

+NOTE 1: The mechanism described in this subclause does not work with SRTP-based payload encryption.

 NOTE 2: Option 1 and 2 in clause 6.12.3.2.1 and methods in clause 6.12.3.2.y rely on the usage of corresponding RTP protocols.

-NOTE 3: This solution does not support HTTPS based services.